- Myth: Excess vitamin D will turn the human body into marble

 ‘Nothing can be that great’

-Note: in 2012 one doctor reduced patient visits from 4 per year to 1 yer year by getting all 2,000+ patients to have >80 ng Net result of vitamin D: Lost too much business and retired early.
+Note: in 2012 one doctor reduced patient visits from 4 per year to 1 per year by getting all 2,000+ patients to have >80 ng Net result of vitamin D: Lost too much business and retired early.- "It is difficult to get a man to understand something when his salary is dependent upon his not understanding it” Upton Sinclair

 See also Vitamin D Life